-

 Kick Your Anxiety to the Curb!

 What Exactly is Anxiety?
 Let’s just admit it; most of us experience anxiety from time to time.
 It’s expressed through tension, uncertainty, and sometimes through fear.
 When it hits us, these worries can affect our sleep, our appetite and our ability to concentrate.
 Let’s talk a bit about it and about how to lose your anxiety.
 The reality is that anxiety and fear are important for your survival because they act to protect your body against stress or danger.
-They trigger the release of hormones like adrenalin.
-As a result of that adrenalin release, you breathe more quickly which increases your energy.
-There are other physical changes which are produced…
+They trigger the release of hormones like adrenalin and cortisol.
+As a result of the release of those stress hormones, you breathe more quickly which increases your energy and helps you…